nordicmicroalgae/content/for-developers.md

 ## Nordic Microalgae API

 All data available on Nordic Microalgae can be accessed from through our [API](/api).
+The R package [SHARK4R](https://sharksmhi.github.io/SHARK4R/) provides tools to  extract and utilize this data.

 &nbsp;